-F. All of these are risk factors that increase a woman's chance of developing breast cancer.
+F. All of these risk factors may increase a woman’s chance of developing breast cancer.

 A - True.
 Women who have an increased risk of breast cancer can take tamoxifen to reduce their chances of developing breast cancer.
-Research has also shown that, among high-risk participants who took tamoxifen, there was a 50 percent reduction in breast cancer rate.
-Tamoxifen is also often given to women with breast cancer who are pre-menopausal and whose breast cancer is found to be estrogen receptor-positive.
+Research has shown a 50% reduction in breast cancer incidence among high-risk participants who took tamoxifen as compared to placebo.

 B - False.
 There is no evidence to support this idea.
 Recent Internet e-mail rumors have suggested that underarm antiperspirants hamper sweat gland function and allow toxins to build up, thereby increasing the risk of developing breast cancer.
-This has not been studied.
+There is no data to support this assertion.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.